 Nothing motivates workers like a good, old-fashioned deadline.
 If you don’t have a firm deadline in mind, make sure to at least give them a ballpark.
 Otherwise, it’s easy to put off completing a task in favor of other assignments, which may feel more pressing.

 Where Will You Be?

-By making sure you’ve addressed these questions when assigning a task to one of your employees, you can ensure that things are being completed in a timely, competent matter.
+By ensuring you’ve addressed these questions when assigning a task to one of your employees, you can ensure that things are being completed in a timely, competent manner.
 No matter how much we wish it was different, our employees aren’t mind-readers!
 We can’t expect them to give us what we’re looking for unless we’re able to communicate exactly and precisely what we want.
-But with a little intention and a lot of clarity, we can become better leaders of more efficient teams.
+But with a bit of intention and a lot of clarity, we can become better leaders of more efficient teams.